Deportation

 The current situation:

-Lately there are a lot of media reports about plans to increase the number of deportations.
-The German government negotiates with several countries of origin about return programs, they plan to speed up asylum procedures and to conduct more charter deportations supported by the European border agency Frontex.
+Lately there are a lot of media reports about increasing deportations from Germany.
+The German government negotiates with several countries of origin about return programs, they speeded up asylum procedures and conducted more charter deportations supported by the European border agency Frontex.
+By this, they want to spread fear to all those who want come to Germany and those who have been rejected.

-Most in danger: All those who have only a “Duldung” after their asylum application has been rejected by the authorities.
-In case you have appealed on time against the negative decision, you can only be deported, if the court has rejected your appeal.
+Most in danger: All those who have only a “Duldung” - or not even a “Duldung” any more - after their asylum application has been rejected by the German Asylum Authority Bundesamt für Migration und Flüchtlinge (BAMF).
+In case you have appealed on time against the negative decision, you can only be deported, if the court has also rejected your appeal.

-Those who were deported in the last months were picked up at home or at their workplaces, some of them already in the days before the charter deportation happened.
-Sometimes deportations are also conducted directly from the “Ausländerbehörde” (foreign office).
+People who were deported were picked up at home or at their workplaces, some of them already in the days before the charter deportation happened.
+Sometimes deportations are also conducted directly from the “Ausländerbehörde” (foreign office), when people had an appointement there.The police can come at any time, usually very early in the morning.

 We try in two chapters to give you useful information against the fear of deportation.

 In the chapter “Right to Stay” you find different options how to get a right to stay even if your asylum case was rejected by the authorities.
-Here below you can find ways how to stop a deportation last minute and what to do then.
+It is always best, to watch out for possible solutions before it gets too late.
+Here below you can find ways how to stop a deportation last minute and what to do when the police is already there.

 So called “voluntary” return

 We know that the deportations are intended to deter and create panic within the communities.
 The German authorities tried to also convince rejected asylum seekers to ‘voluntarily’ return to their country of origin.
 ‘Voluntary return’ means that they offer some hundred Euros so that people sign a paper and return to their country of origin by themselves.
 The ‘forced’ deportations now are intended to demonstrate that there are no other options but to return, either ‘voluntarily’ or forced.
-This is blackmail as, of course, it is not on a ‘voluntary’ basis, and everybody should think twice before agreeing to a ‘voluntary’ return.
+Authorities invite people to a appointment for ‘voluntary return’ and often put a lot of pressure on them to sign their a ‘voluntary’ return.
+This is blackmail as, of course, it is not on a ‘voluntary’ basis.
+You are not obliged to sign a ‘voluntary’ return.
+Everybody should think twice before agreeing to a ‘voluntary’ return.
 If you consider this as a possible next step, you should try to find more information about options for a trustful counselling beforehand.
 Many times, we have seen people, who had to flee a second time from their countries of origin after a return.

 How to stop a deportation last minute?